arkadi81/react-tutorial/learning_log.md

   - wrap code with a tag of choice: select the code snippet, ctrl+shift+p -> wrap ->tag of choice

 - js

+  - null is falsy
+  - objects are truthy

   - reminder: this
     obj.method() -> this refers to ob